US, Korea open to expanded military drills to deter North - ExBulletin

 US, Korea open to expanded military drills to deter North

-SEOUL US President Joe Biden and South Korean President Yoon Suk Yeol said after meeting on Saturday they would consider expanding military exercises to deter the nuclear threat from North Korea at a time when there is little time. hope for genuine diplomacy in this area.
+SEOUL, South Korea (AP) U.S. President Joe Biden and South Korean President Yoon Suk Yeol said after meeting on Saturday they would consider expanding joint military exercises to deter the nuclear threat from South Korea North at a time when there is little hope for genuine diplomacy on the issue.

+The announcement reflects a change in direction of the two leaders from their predecessors: former US President Donald Trump had considered abandoning the exercises and expressed his affection for North Korean leader Kim Jong Un.
+South Korean, Moon Jae-in, remained committed to dialogue with Kim until the end of his mandate despite repeated rebuffs from the North.

+Biden said the cooperation between the United States and South Korea shows our willingness to face all threats together.

+North Korea, which has defended its development of nuclear weapons and missiles as a necessary deterrent against what it describes as US threats, may well respond angrily to Saturday’s announcement.
+He has long described joint military drills as rehearsals for an invasion, although the allies have described the drills as defensive.

-Yoon claimed at a press conference that their common goal was the complete denuclearization of North Korea.
-The United States and South Korea issued a joint statement saying they are committed to a rules-based international order following Russia’s invasion of Ukraine.
+Biden and Yoon affirmed at a joint press conference that their common goal is the complete denuclearization of North Korea.
+The United States and South Korea said in a joint statement that they are committed to a rules-based international order following Russia’s invasion of Ukraine.
 The statement likely sets the stage for how the United States and its allies will meet any challenges with North Korea.

-The statement could draw an angry reaction from North Korea, which had defended its development of nuclear weapons and missiles against what it perceives as US threats and has long described US-South military exercises.
-Koreans as invasion rehearsals, although the allies described the drills as defensive. .

 Yet Biden also reiterated his offer of vaccines to North Korea as the coronavirus spreads at a dangerously fast rate in that country.
-He also said he was ready to meet Kim Jong Un provided the North Korean leader was “sincere” and “serious”.
+When asked if he would be willing to meet Kim Jong Un, Biden said it would depend on the North Korean leader’s sincerity and seriousness.

 The division of the Korean Peninsula after World War II led to two radically different countries.
 In South Korea, Biden is visiting factories making computer chips and next-generation automobiles in a democracy and engaging in talks for greater cooperation.
 But in the North, there is a deadly coronavirus outbreak in a largely unvaccinated autocracy that can best capture the world’s attention by flexing its nuclear capabilities.